apache/yunikorn-site/docs/design/architecture.md

 under the License.
 -->

-Apache YuniKorn (Incubating) is a light-weight, universal resource scheduler for container orchestrator systems.
+Apache YuniKorn is a light-weight, universal resource scheduler for container orchestrator systems.
 It is created to achieve fine-grained resource sharing for various workloads efficiently on a large scale, multi-tenant, and cloud-native environment.
 YuniKorn brings a unified, cross-platform, scheduling experience for mixed workloads that consist of stateless batch workloads and stateful services.